Dubbin History, Family Crest & Coats of Arms

 Hugo Dobin was recorded in the Rotuli de Oblatis et Finibus, King John.

 Early History of the Dubbin family

-Another 149 words (11 lines of text) are included under the topic Early Dubbin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dubbin research.
+Another 92 words (7 lines of text) covering the years 1539, 1674, 1641 and are included under the topic Early Dubbin History in all our PDF Extended History products and printed products wherever possible.

 Dubbin Spelling Variations